 How to unlock a BitLocker drive where Windows is installed?

-Consider a case where your system drive (where Windows is installed) is encrypted using BitLocker and for some reason your Windows doesn’t boot correctly (blue screen of death, hangs on boot, incorrect updates, etc.).
+Consider a case when your system drive (where Windows is installed) is encrypted using BitLocker and for some reason your Windows doesn’t boot correctly (blue screen of death, hangs on boot, incorrect updates, etc.).

 Try to run the Windows Recovery Environment (it will automatically start if Windows fails to boot 3 times in a row).
 If WinRE is not working, you can boot from the Windows 10 installation disk, the MsDaRT 10 recovery image, or another bootable disk.
-To tun the command prompt, select Troubleshoot -> Advanced options -> Command Prompt, or press Shift + F10.
+To run the command prompt, select Troubleshoot -> Advanced options -> Command Prompt, or press Shift + F10.

 Check the status of all the disks on the computer using the command line (this is how you identify the Bitlocker encrypted drive):

 The result of the command for one (or several) of the disks should contain the following text: “BitLocker Drive Encryption: Volume D”.
 So you have disk D encrypted.